eepp/sublime-text-tsdl-language/README.md

 This is a language definition for Sublime Text 3 to support TSDL, [CTF](http://diamon.org/ctf)'s metadata language.

-This is a `.sublime-language` file, so make sure your version of Sublime Text 3 supports this format.
+This is a `.sublime-syntax` file, so make sure your version of Sublime Text 3 supports this format.

 ## Installation